oldfashionedjelly/3D-Portfolio-Website/README.md

 This is my attempt at making a 3D portfolio website using A-Frame.
-It was hard since I had never used A-Frame before, but I really enjoyed getting to learn it.
+I wanted to be able to display some of my personal projects in a cool 3D environment.
+It was originally made for Hack Club's Hackaccino.
+It was hard since I had never used A-Frame before, but I really enjoyed getting to learn it and will definitely use it again.